Building and Inspections Links

 No. The evaluation does not result in a guarantee or warranty.
 The Time-of-Sale Housing Evaluation Report will be completed through visual inspection of the property.
 The inspector cannot guarantee that problems will not occur after the inspection.

-No. The fee paid at the time of the initial TOS inspection is the only fee associated with TOS inspections.
+No. The $250 flat fee paid at the time of the initial TOS inspection is the only fee associated with TOS inspections.
 If additional permits are required to correct items listed on the Time-of-Sale Evaluation Report, then additional permit fees will apply.

 No. Only items which pose an immediate hazard to the occupants of the structure are required to be repaired.
 Other deficiencies will, however, be noted in the Time-of-Sale Housing Evaluation Report.

 The TOS Evaluator will examine: